The CSL editor project is getting very close to finishing now. As such, the

 destination file path.
 Saving via pure javascript possible in Chrome but

-Read files in JavaScript | Articles | web.dev) - if you could get
+only to a sandboxed file system ( Read files in JavaScript | Articles | web.dev) - if you could get

 the actual file path this would be OK, but I don’t think you can.